cewing/codefellows_f2_python/source/session02.rst

 series to print.
 The two optional parameters will have default values of 0 and 1 and will determine the first two values for the series to be produced.

-Calling this function with no optional paramters will produce numbers from the *fibonacci series*.
+Calling this function with no optional parameters will produce numbers from the *fibonacci series*.
 Calling it with the optional arguments 2 and 1 will produce values from the *lucas numbers*.
 Other values for the optional parameters will produce other series.